lmichael107/CogSci18_ScalableComputing/index.md

       <h4 id="editor-windows">Windows</h4>
       <a href="https://www.youtube.com/watch?v=339AEqk9c-8">Video Tutorial</a>
       <p>
-        nano is a basic editor and the default that instructors use in the workshop.
+        nano is a basic terminal-based text editor and the default that instructors use in the workshop.
         To install it,
         download the <a href="{{site.swc_installer}}">
           {% if page.carpentry == "swc" %}